 Questions & Answers

-We’ve had 2 Dorma TS72 closers detach from the door and the fitter has blamed it on vandalism when we know that this is not the case.
-What could possibly cause this?
-The arm stays attached to the door frame and on one of the doors a screw had snapped in half where the closer had ripped away from the door.
+We’ve had two Dorma TS72 closers detach from the door, and the fitter blamed it on vandalism when we know that this is not the case.
+What could have possibly caused this?
+The arm stays attached to the door frame, and on one of the doors, a screw snapped in half where the closer had ripped away from the door.

 © 2008 Tom Rubenoff